 Dimitrovgrad – Kamenica Stado Farm and rural tourism 012

-This rustic and unique Stado farm and the rural tourist household of diligent Ivanov Family providing tourist services, is situated in one of the easternmost areas of Serbia, in tiny and remote Kamenica village, 33 km north of Dimitrovgrad (Republic of Serbia), within the Stara Planina Nature Park.
 Dimitrovgrad /former Caribrod/ is situated 5 km from the border between Serbia and Bulgaria, on the main international road Belgrade – Nis – Sofia.
 Dimitrovgrad is 60 km away from Sofia (Bulgarian capital) and 330km away from Belgrade (Serbian capital).
 Visitors will need an hour drive from Dimitrovgrad to the Kamenica village and the Stado Farm, driving slowly and patiently along the dirty and narrow road while enjoying in magic nature.
-The tiny Kamenica village and Stara Planina Nature Park is the best choice if you want to feel total isolation and seclusion, intact and eco environment and nature privileges and the atmosphere of the good past times.
-Authentic old-fashion Ivanov Stado farm with the Center for preservation of authochtonous animals breeds 4 collections of Balkan autochthonous breeds.
-This place is very suitable destination for hikers, nature-lovers, bikers and all visitors willing to be near-within wild nature and perfectly clean environment of undiscovered Balkan rural heritage and customs.
+The Magarija donkey farm tiny Kamenica village and Stara Planina Nature Park is the best choice for all who want to learn on the donkey, cattle and sheep breeding, and taste and buy healing donkey milk and products of donkey milk, It is best place for visitors to truly feel full isolation and seclusion, enjoy in intact and eco environment and nature privileges and the atmosphere of the good past times, bcs donkeys are curious, graceful and love human presence.
+Original old-fashion Magarija Farm of the Stado company Dimitrovgrad by Ivanov Family with the Center for preservation of authochtonous animals successfully breeds several Balkan autochthonous breeds.
+This place is highly suitable destination for hikers, nature-lovers, bikers and visitors keen to be near animals, and within the wild nature and perfectly clean environment of undiscovered Balkan rural heritage and customs, but also provides exceptional conditions for therapies and rehabilitation of persons with special needs.

 Farm structures and animals are located 100 meters away from the guest house.
-The Dimitrovgrad Stado farm has a water-mill, traditional wool processing facility from where numerous wool producers buy wool, and other old architecture objects.
+The Dimitrovgrad Stado farm has a water-mill, traditional wool processing facility from where numerous wool producers buy wool, and other old architectural structures.
 Conservation of Balkan domestic animal genetic resources is the mission of this farm in Dimitrovgrad area.
 The Ivanov Family Stado farm is renown to breed rare and almost extinct Balkan Donkey, Busha Cattle, Karakachan Sheep and Balkan Goat.
 The Karakachan Sheep flock, which is the most primitive sheep breed of South Eastern Europe, is one of two remaining flocks of this breed in Serbia.
 In 2012, the municipality of Dimitrovgrad passed a motion to make the municipal territory a biodiversity park.

 The Stado Farm in Dimitrovgrad offers visitors uniquely healthy and tasty food /produced and prepared by hosts/ and provides the following services : Bed & Breakfast or self catering /10 beds, 30 places in the dinning room/; Organization of interpretation programs about local rural heritage and history, Stara Planina Nature park values and autochthonous breeds and traditional processing; Horse Back riding /Endurance activities in cooperation with partner farms of “Natura Balkanika” Nature Society; Organization of hiking tours with donkeys for carrying the tourist bags; Camping with renting of the camping equipment; Sightseeing of the gorgeous Stara Planina Nature Park (with 4WD, horses, donkeys…) or visit to the Poganovo Monastery, “A day with the shepherd trip”; Paleontology sites visits…